 - Entrepreneurship Boot Camp for Veterans Accelerate (EBV) – EBV Accelerate is a 3-phase program that gives veterans with a successful business the tools and coaching to propel their business to the next phase: sustainable growth.
 Topics will include acquiring growth funding, rebranding for expansion, determining a sustainable growth rate, establishing partnerships, managing cash flow, and much more.

-Veteran Specific Job Search & Professional Development Resources
+Veteran Specific Job Search & Career Decision Making Resources

 - Veterans Employment Trajectory (VET) Initiative - The Washington Center has developed the Veterans Employment Trajectory (VET) Initiative, an immersive internship program to help translate the extensive skills you developed in the military and in college into a successful career.
 During this ten-week program, you'll be matched with an internship that fits your personal and career goals.
 This is a fully funded internship program sponsored by Prudential Financial.
 Sponsorship covers the cost of the program and housing.
 You will be responsible for food and living expenses.
 However, TWC will give you $2,000 to help alleviate these expenses.
 You'll intern full-time Monday through Thursday.
 On Fridays, you'll get special training that helps you apply your experience to build your career path.
 You'll focus on key parts of your workforce preparedness like your resumé and personal brand, job interviewing, networking and job search skills.
 Additionally, you will learn from more than 60 speakers and panelists, get more than 46 hours of individual mentoring and career enrichment and attend the Veterans Summit hosted at Prudential's Corporate Headquarters.